fastify/fastify/docs/TypeScript.md

   ```bash
   npx typescript --init
   ```
-  or use one of the [recommanded ones](https://github.com/tsconfig/bases#node-10-tsconfigjson).
+  or use one of the [recommended ones](https://github.com/tsconfig/bases#node-10-tsconfigjson).

 4. Create an `index.ts` file - this will contain the server code
 5. Add the following code block to your file: